Come funziona il blog

 Our cineracconti are written in Italian, but there are links to English translations on each post.
 Vertigo grammar exercise instructions are in English.

-How can I find out about new photo-essays and exercises?
+How can I find out about new photo-stories and exercises?

 Subscribe to get notices of new postings.
+Newsletters include more information about the film, too.
 And follow us on Twitter @IKnewThemWell to get announcements and to see content that we don't post on the blog: photos, clips, links to Italian and English articles about our films and more.

 If you have a grammar exercise you’d like to see, or any feedback about the site, please email us directly at email@example.com.
 We love to hear from our readers!